afedoriouk/12-Employee-Tracker-SQL-Project/README.md

 ## Demonstration

-The following video shows an example of the application being used from the command line: https://user-images.githubusercontent.com/98120553/176236105-0122dc82-2429-44c5-b3ec-54862b1fb421.mp4
+The following video shows an example of the application being used from the command line:</br>
+https://user-images.githubusercontent.com/98120553/176236105-0122dc82-2429-44c5-b3ec-54862b1fb421.mp4

 ## Installation

-In order to run this application in the back end user will need to install few packages.
+In order to run this application in the back end user will need to install few packages.</br>
 [MySQL2 package]</br>
 [Inquirer package]</br>
 [console.table package]</br>